 One excursion is suggested, along minor roads north of Arbroath to Auchmithie.
 If you avoid getting lost on the network of minor roads in the area, this adds about four miles to the total distance for the tour.

-The suggested starting point for the tour is Arbroath, about fifteen miles north east of Dundee.
-The town is home to the historically important Arbroath Abbey, and the superb St Vigeans Museum of Carved Stones, though to some its name is best known for the Arbroath Smokie, a smoked haddock still produced in smokehouses around the old harbour.
+The suggested starting point for the tour is Arbroath, about fifteen miles north-east of Dundee.
+The town is home to the historically important Arbroath Abbey, the Signal Tower Museum, and the superb St Vigeans Museum of Carved Stones, though to some its name is best known for the Arbroath Smokie, a smoked haddock still produced in smokehouses around the old harbour.
 The smokie actually originated in the small fishing village of Auchmithie, a few miles up the coast from Arbroath, and this is one reason for the suggested excursion to see it.

 Whether you take the excursion or not, your aim is to find yourself on the minor road which approaches the broad expanse of Lunan Bay from its southern end.
 A detailed road map could well come in handy.
 Lunan Bay comes complete with its own ruined castle, Red Castle, and is one of the handful of very best beaches in Scotland.
 There is a parking area just behind the dunes from which you can access the beach itself.
 North of Lunan Bay it is worth trying to find Boddin Point with its ruined limekilns and old harbour.